ros-industrial/rmf_scheduler/docs/sphinx/usage/basic_tutorial.rst

        }"
      }'

-You should receive a response similar to the following in **Terminal 1**.
+You should receive a response in **Terminal 1** similar to the following:

 ::